d3b4g/leonids/_posts/chainsaw.md

 14:11:28.037126 IP 10.10.10.142 > 10.10.14.35: ICMP echo request, id 18359, seq 1, length 64
 14:11:28.037206 IP 10.10.14.35 > 10.10.10.142: ICMP echo reply, id 18359, seq 1, length 64
 ```
+Now that we know we can do RCE, lets replace the ping with our payload.

 ###### Running the exploit